rtomasa/MkDocs_RePlay/docs/faq.md

 It's crucial to note that RePlay is compatible with both LCD and CRT monitors, and it will support future ongoing RGB-Pi projects.

 ## What about input lag?
-The system runs by default in a super low-latency mode, achieving the same or even less input lag than real hardware.
-This mode avoids the use of advanced and complex features like runahead, ensuring 100% compatibility with every emulated system.
+By default, the system operates in an ultra-low-latency mode, achieving a remarkable 0 to 1 frame of input lag.

+Looking for even more precision?
+A dedicated latency mode option lets you experience input lag comparable to, or even lower than, real hardware.
+This mode prioritizes speed by bypassing advanced features like runahead, guaranteeing 100% compatibility across all emulated systems.
+However, it demands more CPU resources, so feel free to experiment with it in your favorite games and systems to find the perfect balance.

 Also, please note that some system cores provide their own custom runahead functionality.
 When combined with this feature, input lag could be significantly less than that experienced on the real hardware.